thisischandresh/thisischandresh.github.io/_posts/2023-11-20-less-moral-values.md

+---

+layout: post
-#Life is easier with less moral values
+title:	Life is easier with less moral values
+date:	2023-11-20
+author:	Chandresh
+description:
+ogimage: less-moral-values.png

+---

 ## Phase 1: Existence

 As a child, we are all told to write a journal, by our friends, parents, a therapist, the internet, books.